ohnotypeco/Transmutor-Ext/README.md

 It goes beyond just scaling glyphs in a few seconds to make those annoying backlot glyphs like `™` Trademark and `®` Registered.
 We all know that in type design, glyphs are often based on other glyphs.
 Transmutor can help you turn two `O`'s into an `8`, for instance, or squeeze a `W` into a `₩`.
 The possibilities are endless!
 (Well, not really, but it's still pretty cool.)

 ## Installation
 - Download the latest release from the [Releases](https://github.com/ohnotypeco/Transmutor-Ext/releases) page.
-Double-click the `.roboFontExt` file to install.
 OR
-- Find us on [Mechanic2](https://robofontmechanic.com/) and install from there.
+- Install by cloning this repo.
+Make sure to install submodules, see [Contributing](#contributing).

+- Double-click the `.roboFontExt` file to install.
+- Not yet available on Mechanic!

 ## Usage
 ![Transmutor Window](images/ToolWindow.png)